kaspanet/docs/Reference/Transactions.md

    Size | Field | Description
    --- | --- | ---
    4 bytes | Version | Specifies rules
-   8 bytes | Input Counter| Number of inputs and their properties Variable| Inputs | One or more transaction input structures 8 bytes | Output Counter| Number of outputs and their properties Variable | Outputs | One or more transaction output structures 8 bytes | Locktime | what units are used for locktime ?
+   8 bytes | Input Counter| Number of inputs
+   Variable| Inputs | One or more transaction input structures 8 bytes | Output Counter| Number of outputs Variable | Outputs | One or more transaction output structures 8 bytes | Locktime | what units are used for locktime ?
    20 bytes | Subnetwork Id | Reserved.
 The default value is 20 zeroed bytes.